 Trichomonas is transmitted during sexual contact.
 Trich typically affects the urethra in men and the lower genital tract in women.
 Trich infections commonly cause no symptoms but when symptoms do occur, they can range from mild irritation to severe inflammation.
 Itching, burning during urination and unusual discharge may occur.
 An infected person who is not experiencing symptoms can still spread the parasite to others.
 Trichomonas infections increase the risk of contracting or spreading other STD’s including HIV.

 Trichomonas testing is advisable for anyone who is sexually active.
 Pregnant women should consider being tested as Trich can cause complications such as premature births and low birth weights for infants.

-This Trichomonas test in conducted with a urine sample.
-Unlike a swab test, a urine collection is pain free, noninvasive, and can be done in privacy.
+This Trichomonas test is conducted with a urine sample.
+Unlike a swab test, a urine collection is pain-free, noninvasive, and can be done in privacy.